 In addition to meeting the requirements of paragraph 4, any party or attorney proposing to share disclosed information with an independent expert or consultant must also notify the party which designated the information as protected.
-Notification must be personally served or forwarded by certified mail, return receipt requested, and shall provide notice of the name, address, occupation and professional background of the expert or independent consultant.
+Notification must be by: 1) personally served; or, 2) forwarded by certified mail, return receipt requested; or, 3) by email to counsel for a party provided that the other counsel provides email acknowledgement of the notice.
+Each such notice shall provide notice of the name, address, occupation and professional background of the expert or independent consultant.